Bergen was once the capital of Norway.

 Didn’t we tell you Bergen is full of awesome things to do?!

-We’ve put together this handy map for you so that you can familiarise yourself with where all of the top things to do are located.
+We’ve put together this handy map for you so that you can familiarise yourself with where all of the top activities to do are located.

 Have fun exploring beautiful Bergen.